cue-lang/cue/doc/ref/spec.md

 By default, structs are open to adding fields.
 Instances of an open struct `p` may contain fields not defined in `p`.
-A _closed struct_ `c` is a struct whose instances may not have fields not defined in `c`.
+A _closed struct_ `c` is a struct whose instances may not have regular fields not defined in `c`.
 Closing a struct is equivalent to adding an optional field with value `_|_` for all undefined fields.